mlai-bonn/SeminarDeepLearning/s07_PracticalMethodology.md

 The smaller the threshold, the more likely we are to output false positives and less likely to miss detecting a positive event.
 Thus, the smaller Precision and the higher Recall will be.
 And vice versa, the bigger the threshold is, the smaller Recall and the higher Precision will be.

+### How to estimate desired error rate before beginning with the project? <\br>
+In research, previous work on the same problem may help to estimate the error.
+In the real world applications, we have some ideas on how good humans are at some tasks.
+For instance, the street view task needs to have less than 5% error rate due to its sensitive application.

+### What is the difference between performance metric and loss function? <\br>
+Loss functions are functions that show the model performance during the training of a machine learning model.
+However, metrics are used to monitor and measure the performance of a model during training and testing.

+### What does the term “coverage” in the book denote?
+Why is the accuracy 100% if the coverage is 0? <\br>
+Coverage is a performance metric, it describes the amount of samples that a ML model can cover/classify.
+A zero coverage means that the algorithm did not yield any result and that all samples are human-classified, therefore, accuracy=100%.

+### Do you know other widely used classification metrics than confusion matrix, Precision, recall? <\br>
+Receiver Operator Characteristics (ROC) curves plot the false positive rates vs. true positives at various threshold settings.

+### You have cited some performance metrics like Confusion Matrix, Precision, Recall and so on.
+Are these performance metrics suitable to be used in unsupervised learning? <\br>
+No, these metrics are widely applied in supervised learning models and specifically, in classification tasks.
+But for some unsupervised learning techniques, e.g. clustering, one could transform the problem into a supervised learning problem by preparing a data set labeled by hand for calculating the metrics.

 ### Consider a model that is trained to generate samples according to some data distribution (e.g. a GAN trained on human face images).
 What could be a good evaluation metric for this kind of task?

 *Inception score*, proposed in [this](https://arxiv.org/abs/1606.03498) paper, is an example metric for evaluating the performance of such generative models.